Marcus-Son/Marcus-Son/README.md

 **Data-driven explorer building the future with machine learning and analytics.**

 Hi, I’m Son!
-I’m a Data Science Master’s student at the University of Michigan with a passion for data-driven discovery and intelligent automation.
+I’m a Master’s student in Data Science at the University of Michigan.
+My passion is data-driven discovery and intelligent automation.

-Previously, I worked at SeoulTech’s Industrial AI Lab, applying machine learning to real-world problems.
+Previously, I worked at SeoulTech’s Industrial AI Lab applying machine learning to real-world problems.

-My main focus is on data science and machine learning—from predictive modeling to pattern discovery in complex datasets.
+Main focus areas:
+	•	Data Science & Machine Learning
+	•	Predictive modeling
+	•	Pattern discovery in complex datasets

+I enjoy:
+	•	Solving tough problems
+	•	Learning new skills
-I enjoy solving tough problems, learning new skills, and collaborating with others who love technology and innovation.
+	•	Collaborating with others who love technology and innovation

-Let’s connect if you want to talk about machine learning, data science, or research!

 ---